cosmos/cosmos-sdk/x/staking/spec/03_messages.md

 - the validator is does not exist
 - the validator is jailed
 - the `Amount` `Coin` has a denomination different than one defined by `params.BondDenom`
+- the exchange rate is invalid, meaning the validator has no tokens (due to slashing) but there are outstanding shares
+- the amount delegated is less than the minimum allowed delegation

-If an existing `Delegation` object for provided addresses does not already exist than it is created as part of this message otherwise the existing `Delegation` is updated to include the newly received shares.
+If an existing `Delegation` object for provided addresses does not already exist then it is created as part of this message otherwise the existing `Delegation` is updated to include the newly received shares.

+The delegator receives newly minted shares at the current exchange rate.
+The exchange rate is the number of existing shares in the validator divided by the number of currently delegated tokens.

+TODO: Explain subtractTokens.

 ## MsgBeginUnbonding